Abhijeet-Singh14/youtube-tab-control/README.md

 ## Features

-Automatically pauses YouTube videos when switching tabs.
+-Automatically pauses YouTube videos when switching tabs.
-Automatically resumes YouTube videos when switching back to the tab.
+-Automatically resumes YouTube videos when switching back to the tab.
-Lightweight and easy to use.
+-Lightweight and easy to use.

 ## Installation